hapax/hapax.github.io/outreach.md

   computer storage, the length of the Harry Potter novels, and the number of aliens in the galaxy.
 Rough draft. -->
   - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf) (2019).
 An
-  introduction to dimensional analysis, with applications to fundamental constants, natural units, and black holes.
+  introduction to dimensional analysis, with applications to black holes.
   - [*Physics Circle: problems and solutions*](assets/circle-probs.pdf)
   (2018--19).
 A medley of problems on everything from string theory to Starbucks.
-Requires a strong background in high school physics and maths.
 - *Physical systems* (2016).
 I wrote the tutorials ([*1*]({{hapax.github.io}}/assets/classical-tutes-full.pdf),
   [*2*]({{hapax.github.io}}/assets/fourier-tutes-full.pdf)) for a